gschmutz/stream-processing-workshop/07-stream-processing-using-ksql/README.md

 show streams;
 show tables;
 ```

+## Create a Stream on topic truck_position

+First let's find out abnormal driver behaviour by selecting all the events where the event type is not `Normal`.

 Before we can use a KSQL SELECT statement, we have to describe the structure of our event in the `truck_position` topic.